achliopa/udemy_PracticalReactNativeCourse/readme.md

       console.log(parsedRes);
     });
 ```
-* we lauch the debugger and test
+* we lauch the debugger and test (we look up the stored object in firebase rt db)
 * it works...

 ### Lecture 155 - Storing the Remaining Data